Prof. Development

 Aboriginal Cultural Standards Framework

-An overview of the Aboriginal Cultural Standards Framework is provided.
-The Standards and the Continuum align with the Australian Professional Standards for Principals and Teachers.
-Staff will reflect on individual and whole-school behaviours, attitudes and practices with a view to progressing along the Framework Continuum.
+I deliver an engaging overview of the Aboriginal Cultural Standards Framework, highlighting its alignment with the Australian Professional Standards for Principals and Teachers.
+Through guided reflection, staff are encouraged to assess both individual and whole-school behaviours, attitudes, and practices, and to identify practical steps for moving forward along the Framework Continuum.

 Classroom Activities

-Cultural topics to be explored include: Local key people, places of importance, connection of Aboriginal culture to the natural world, traditional and modern lifestyle, six seasons, indigenous art, Aboriginal history, traditional tools, and important annual dates such as Mabo Day, Reconciliation WA, NAIDOC and Sorry Day.
-Staff will be guided through an example lesson which will showcase one of these topics.
+Cultural topics explored include local key people, places of significance, the connection between Aboriginal culture and the natural world, traditional and contemporary lifestyles, the six seasons, native plants and animals, Indigenous art, Aboriginal history, traditional tools, and significant annual dates such as Mabo Day, Reconciliation WA, NAIDOC Week, and Sorry Day.
+Staff will also participate in a model lesson that demonstrates how one of these topics can be effectively taught in the classroom.

 Whole School Integration